top of page

 An Unexpected Journey

-Here's my truth: Being an artist was not part of my life plan.
+Here's my truth: In the beginning, being an artist was not part of my life plan.

 I spent the most part of my early career completing a psychology degree.
 It was incredibly fascinating and the career possibilities were limitless.
 However, my soul grew restless.
 Then, at 26, I discovered paint-by-numbers.
 I picked up a paintbrush, and something magic happened.
 Art bridged the gap between my clinical studies and my creative desires.

-It was in my 30s that my journey took an unexpected turn.
+It was in my late 30s that my journey took an unexpected turn.

-I chose to be an artist rather than follow my training in psychology because I believe on a soul level that this is who I am.
+I chose to be an artist rather than complete my Psychology degree, because I believe on a soul level that this is what I am meant to do.

 bottom of page